scline/docker-cacti/plugins/syslog/README.md

 * feature: Allow Processing of Removal Rules on Main Syslog Table
 * feature: Cleanup UI irregularities
 * feature: Allow purging of old host entries
-* bug: Remove syslog 'message' from Log message to prvent deadlock on cacti log syslog processing
+* issue: Remove syslog 'message' from Log message to prvent deadlock on cacti log syslog processing

 --- 1.22  ---
-* bug: Upgrade script does not properly handle all conditions
+* issue: Upgrade script does not properly handle all conditions
-* bug: Strip domain does not always work as expected
+* issue: Strip domain does not always work as expected
-* bug: Resizing a page on IE6 caused a loop on the syslog page
+* issue: Resizing a page on IE6 caused a loop on the syslog page
-* bug: Correct issue where 'warning' is used instead of 'warn' on log insert
+* issue: Correct issue where 'warning' is used instead of 'warn' on log insert
-* bug: Issue with Plugin Realm naming
+* issue: Issue with Plugin Realm naming

 --- 1.21 ---
-* bug: Fix timespan selector
+* issue: Fix timespan selector
-* bug: Reintroduce Filter time range view
+* issue: Reintroduce Filter time range view
-* bug: Syslog Statistics Row Counter Invalid
+* issue: Syslog Statistics Row Counter Invalid
 * feature: Provide option to tag invalid hosts

 --- 1.20 ---